tocchan/guildhall/mp2/assignments/a02-collision/README.md

 ## Additional Notes
 - Our physics system is fairly simple - you may notice *bugs* such as heavy objects able to push smaller objects through a floor.
 This requires a bit more work to fix and would be a good vector for additional exploration.
 This class though will focus mostly on objects the same mass so we'll ignore the issue.
 - Test thororoughly once you have it working.
-There a
+These are a few things to check;
+  - Spawn a dynamic objects ontop of each other with 0.5 restitution, make sure they fall and don't stick together.
+  - 0.0 restituion balls should slide off other balls, but maintain horiztonal movement and move off the edge the screen.